 ALWAYS READ THE LABEL CAREFULLY - apply the product as instructed and repeat at the intervals stated.
 Ensure that the product is labelled for use in cats, as some dog products may be poisonous to cats.

 My cat hates being sprayed.
 What can I do?

 "Some topical flea products are applied monthly and are highly recommended because they work well and are easy to apply."

 Many cats strongly dislike being sprayed.
 Consult your veterinarian, as there are several alternatives available.
 Many cat owners prefer to use topical flea products.
 These are applied monthly, and are recommended by veterinarians because they work well and are easy to apply.

 Flea collars may seem convenient but most do not work well (the exception is flea collars that contain an IGR) and are not generally recommended.
 Flea collars, especially ones with a strong pesticide smell, may be harmful to some cats, or may cause a skin reaction or rash.

 A number of different products are available which will kill the adult and larval stages of fleas and stop the flea life cycle, such as:

-Sprays for use in the house should be used in places where the flea eggs, larvae and pupae are likely to be.
-It is recommended that you treat the entire household first and then concentrate on the hot spots - your cat's favorite napping spots - such as soft furniture, beds and carpets.
-Once they hatch from the egg, flea larvae move away from the light and burrow deep into carpets and into other nooks and crannies where it is difficult to reach.
-Be sure to move cushions, furniture and beds to spray underneath them.
-Other places larvae are likely to live include baseboards and the cracks and crevices between floor seams or boards.
+Sprays for use in the house should be used in places where the flea eggs, larvae, and pupae are likely to be.
+It is recommended that you treat the entire household first and then concentrate on the hot spots - your cat's favorite napping spots - such as soft furniture, beds, and carpets.
+Once they hatch from the egg, flea larvae move away from the light and burrow deep into carpets and into other nooks and crannies where they are difficult to reach.
+Be sure to move cushions, furniture, and beds to spray underneath them.
+Other places larvae are likely to live include baseboards and the cracks and crevices between floor seams or floorboards.

 "You will need to throw away the vacuum bag to prevent eggs and larvae from developing inside the vacuum cleaner."